How are stocks taxed in Canada?

 These documents will typically highlight how much you made, what type of investment income you earned and which lines you need to fill out to claim your tax on stock gains in Canada.

-• Fees for obtaining specific investment advice
+• Fees for obtaining certain investment advice or recording investment income.

-You may be able to claim additional business-related expenses if you trade stocks as your primary source of income.
+You may also be able to claim additional business-related expenses if you trade stocks as your primary source of income.

 Use the following strategies to reduce the amount of tax on stock gains in Canada you need to pay.

 • Use tax advantaged accounts.
 Hold your investments in a tax-free account such as an RRSP or TFSA to reduce the amount you pay for taxes on stocks in Canada.
+Remember, even though it’s called a tax-free savings account, you can still use a TFSA to hold stocks and other investments.

 • Engage in tax-loss harvesting.
 Sell your investment off to trigger a capital loss so that you can use this to offset losses in previous, current or future years.